Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 An online form is available for students to request approvals for General Education and Major and Minor credit either before, during or after a Study Away experience.

-Students participating in Curry partner programs and Curry short-term faculty-led programs receive grades for courses taken on these program on their transcript.
+Students participating in Curry partner programs and Curry short-term faculty-led programs receive grades for courses taken on these programs on their transcript.
 Students studying on third-party provider programs receive transfer credit without grades for these programs.

 Partner Programs - Tuition and fees are paid directly to Curry and students remain eligible for financial aid.

 Third-Party Provider Programs - Students pay all tuition and fees directly to the program provider, students do not pay Curry any fees and are not eligible for Curry financial aid.
-Students remain eligible for federal and state aid and once they complete a consortium agreement and send an invoice to Student Financial Services this aid can be released to the study abroad program.
+Students remain eligible for federal and state aid and once they complete a consortium agreement and send an invoice to Student Financial Services, this aid can be released to the study abroad program.
 Many third-party providers also offer scholarships that Curry students can apply to.

 There are several study abroad specific scholarships that Curry students are eligible for.

 Students interested in study away should begin planning early in their time at Curry and discuss their plans with their academic advisor as early as possible.
 Students should think about whether they would like to take courses for their major or for General Education credit while studying away and plan their on campus course registrations with these plans in mind.
-Detailed information is also available in the Study Away 101 Presentation.